bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 <br />

-### Why does this library only store unsigned integers, and not any additional data?
+### Why does this library only store unsigned integers and not any additional data?

-This library was designed to be a "simple" component to be used in your smart contracts.
-If you need to store additional data, for example a key/value pair, add this functionality into your smart contract.
-Here are the main fragments of code from [contracts/TestBokkyPoobahsRedBlackTree.sol](TestBokkyPoobahsRedBlackTree.sol):
+This library was designed to be a simple component to be used within your smart contract project.

+Store any additional data, e.g., key/value pairs, by adding the functionality into your smart contract.
+Sample code from [contracts/TestBokkyPoobahsRedBlackTree.sol](TestBokkyPoobahsRedBlackTree.sol) follows:

 ```javascript
 contract TestBokkyPooBahsRedBlackTree {